dtamayo/reboundx/doc/add_effect.rst

 Adding Parameters
 ^^^^^^^^^^^^^^^^^

-In :ref:`add_effect` we went over how to add a simple new force, where we simply hardcoded which particles were effected, and by how much.
+In :ref:`basic_force` we went over how to add a simple new force, where we simply hardcoded which particles were effected, and by how much.
 REBOUNDx also makes it easy to add parameters to forces and particles so that the user can have the flexibility to choose these values at runtime, can write a script that sets parameters individually on particles, can inspect them to write output to files, change values halfway through, etc.
 This will show you how to do that with your effect.